sCrypt-Inc/scryptTS-docs/docs/how-to-integrate-a-frontend/how-to-integrate-dotwallet.md

 }, []);
 ```

-After creating `DotwalletSigner` with `accessToken`, you can call all interfaces of `DotwalletSigner` like calling other [`signer`](../how-to-test-a-contract.md#signer).
+After creating `DotWalletSigner` with `accessToken`, you can call all interfaces of `DotWalletSigner` like calling other [`signer`](../how-to-test-a-contract.md#signer).

 ## Production Environment

-Since the dApp secret and the obtained access_token have a very high security level, they must only be stored on the server and not allowed to be passed to the user agent.
+Since the app secret and the obtained access_token have a very high security level, they must only be stored on the server and not allowed to be passed to the user agent.

 The following code demonstrates how to get access token in [Express](https://expressjs.com/) web framework.